carlospsvieira/inventory-system/README.md

 ##### Intro:

 This is an inventory system with purchase order functionalities, meaning that products are only added to stock after orders are marked as completed.
-You may start, edit, delete and complete new orders.
-In the inventory you can edit and remove products.
+You may start, edit, delete and complete purchase orders, and manage products in the inventory.

 ##### Future Goals: